 This Roadside Mausoleum In Vermont Is Downright Chilling

-When you’re driving through Cuttingsville, a village in Shresbury, you can’t help but notice the huge mausoleum on the side of the road.
-To make this sight even creepier, there is a life sized statue of a man outside outside the tomb who appears anguished.
+When you’re driving through Cuttingsville, a village in Shrewsbury, you can’t help but notice the huge mausoleum on the side of the road.
+To make this site even creepier, there is a life-sized statue of a man outside the tomb who appears anguished.
 When the light hits this stone man just right, it will chill you to the bone.
 Are you ready to hear the story behind this roadside mausoleum in VT?

 Along Route 103 in Cuttingsville you'll find the Laurel Glen Cemetery.

 Standing tall is an ornate mausoleum built by a local tanning magnate John Porter Bowman.

 The mausoleum was built to hold Porter's daughters and wife.